-The federal Centers for Medicare and Medicaid Services (CMS) approves a State Plan for each state's Medicaid program and Children's Health Insurance Program (CHIP).
-A State Plan is a contract between the state and the federal government describing how the state will administer its program, what services it will cover, what groups it will extend eligibility to and how much it will reimburse providers.
-There are two ways to make changes to a State Plan-by submitting a State Plan Amendment (SPA) or a waiver.
+The federal Centers for Medicare and Medicaid Services (CMS) approves a State Plan for the Medicaid and CHIP programs in each state.
+A State Plan is a contract between the state and the federal government describing how the state administers its program, what services it will cover, what groups it will extend eligibility to, and how much it will reimburse providers.
+There are two ways to make changes to a State Plan - by submitting a State Plan Amendment (SPA) or a waiver.

-A SPA is used when the proposed change is in accordance with federal requirements, such as changing provider rates or eliminating or adding optional services.
-A state can file a SPA at any time, and it can have retroactive application.
+SPAs are used when a proposed change is in accordance with federal requirements, such as changing provider rates or eliminating or adding optional services.
+States can file SPAs at any time, and they can have retroactive application.
 A waiver is used when a state wants an exception from existing federal requirements.
-While SPAs are permanent changes, waivers are generally approved for three to five years, and can be renewed or amended.
+While SPAs are permanent changes, waivers are generally approved by CMS for three to five years and can be renewed or amended.

 Waivers for Home and Community-Based Services (HCBS) are the most common type of waiver in Medicaid.
 These waivers give states flexibility to provide additional services that are not typically covered by Medicaid.
-States can provide these services to specific groups only, and can limit the number of individuals the waiver will serve.
-A SPA differs from these waivers because a SPA does not allow targeting to specific populations or waiting lists.
+States can provide these services to specific target groups only and can limit the number of individuals the waiver will serve.
+SPAs differ from these waivers because SPAs do not allow targeting to specific populations or waiting lists.

-KanCare operates under concurrent waivers-a set of Section 1915(c) waivers for HCBS and a Section 1115 demonstration that created KanCare and allows-among other things-the mandatory enrollment of nearly all covered populations in managed care for most services.
-The current KanCare demonstration is approved through the end of calendar year 2017, and the state may request it be extended.
-Renewals require specific actions to ensure transparency, including public meetings.
+KanCare operates under concurrent waivers - a set of Section 1915(c) waivers for HCBS and a Section 1115 demonstration that allows, among other things, the mandatory enrollment of nearly all covered populations in managed care for most services.
+The KanCare demonstration was approved through the end of calendar year 2017, with CMS approving a one-year extension to continue the demonstration through the end of calendar year 2018.
+The state also has submitted a waiver application to renew KanCare through 2023, which at the time of publication remains under review.